Florida Social Security Disability Attorney Fights for the Rights of Clients at Appeals Hearings

 After you file for disability online or through the Social Security Administration’s (SSA) offices in Florida, it could take anywhere from three to five months to receive either an approval or denial notice.
 If you are denied, yet fall within the proper guidelines, it’s important to appeal the decision.

-Our attorneys have an extensive knowledge of Florida’s disability laws, and they are ready to help you fight the SSA’s decision in order to get you the monetary help you need.
+Attorney Nora Leto has extensive knowledge of Florida’s disability laws and is ready to help you fight the SSA’s decision in order to get you the monetary help you need.
 First, we review your medical and employment history to make sure you have a case against the SSA, and then we bring that evidence to an appeals hearing to advocate on your behalf.

 Contact us today to find out if you have an SSDI/SSI case